Efficiency Studies of Fast Neutron Tracking using MCNP: Basic Idea of Fast Neutron Tracking

-In the method 2 (M2), the time-of-flight (TOP) of the fast neutron can be determined between ion tracks.
+In method 2 (M2), the time-of-flight (TOF) of the fast neutron can be determined between ion tracks.
 If the time delay between the vertex A and B is measured as $\tau_1$, the velocity of the fast neutron is